 - Once the respective waiver letter is approved by the MIAO, the Agency signs the final waiver, notifies the award recipient and posts the final waiver letter on their approved waivers website.

-Implementing best practices for BABA compliance is crucial for ensuring successful participation in federally funded infrastructure projects.
+Successful participation in federally funded infrastructure projects hinges on implementing standard practices to meet BABA compliance.
 These practices include thoroughly understanding the specific requirements for infrastructure projects, maintaining accurate documentation and regularly reviewing compliance guidelines.

 - Replace non-compliant suppliers, where possible.